jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 * Created some sample overlays for the rootfs to customize some conf files.

 * Added some [kernel build patches][br-rpi-overlays] so that DTS overlays (DTBOs) are built from the kernel source and not just downloaded from the RPi firmware github repo.

-* Added some custom DTS files for [hardware PWM][hardware-pwm] and the TI ads1115 ADCs.

 The two custom `configs` are